stevengregory/sn-update-set-extractor/README.md

 - Widget

 Efforts to support additional file types are ongoing.
 If there's a specific file type you'd like to see supported, please create an issue in the GitHub repository.

+## Changelog

+For a detailed breakdown of all changes made to this project, see the [CHANGELOG](CHANGELOG.md) file.

 ## License